Prospective Doctoral Students

 Doctor of Philosophy (PhD)

-Step 1 - Entry requirements
+Step 1 - Entry Requirements

-• A Bachelors degree with an excellent or very good classification (first or upper second class honours in the UK (or international equivalent) or a good Masters degree.
+• A Bachelors degree with an excellent or very good classification (first or upper second class Honours in the UK (or international equivalent) or a good Masters degree.

 • A strong 1000 word (max) research proposal that sits within the research expertise of the University.